TABLE OF CONTENTS

 Other Types of Reserve Funds For Credit Card Processing

 Contrary to popular belief, processors are continually looking for ways to successfully mitigate a bank’s risk to approve your merchant account.
 After a series of due diligence and underwriting, the processor will deem the account boardable.
-If there is a level of inherent risk involved with the account, the processor will find the most frictionless reserve structure that will work for you, and also appease the risk department.
+If there is a level of the inherent risk involved with the account, the processor will find the most frictionless reserve structure that will work for you, and also appease the risk department.

 In addition to a rolling reserve, below are the most common types of reserves the processors implement:

 In a capped reserve scenario, an agreed-upon threshold is put into effect and signed prior to the approval of the merchant account.
 For instance, if the capped reserve is set at $30,000, that means the processor will withhold a percentage of each transaction until the reserve account reaches $30,000, at which point, no more reserves will be taken out of future transactions.
 Usually, a capped reserve is accompanied by a withholding percentage rate.
 The most common is 10%.
 This means that the processor will withhold 10% of every transaction.

 On a $100 transaction, the processor will withhold $10.

 In this type of reserve, the processor will do a one-time debit to the merchant’s account for a large agreed-upon sum.
 Up-front reserves are uncommon and typically used in cases where the business is cash flow heavy and has a large amount of operating capital.
 This is also common among businesses that collect advanced payments and tend to see a high amount of chargebacks, like ticketing businesses.
 Up-front reserves are almost never put into effect for new businesses, purely because new businesses do not have the funds to comply with the large reserve required up-front.